 Have a schedule for training with regular and consistent sessions.
 It takes a lot of discipline on the trainer’s part to adhere to a schedule but that is the only way to show the Siberian husky that the training is important.
 The training will also progress faster when you are regular and disciplined.

-The best way of training Siberian huskies is by offering reward for positive achievements for progress achieved.
+The best way of training Siberian huskies is by offering rewards for positive achievements for progress achieved.
 It is better to reward for good behavior rather than punish for negative behavior.
 When punished, Siberian huskies can react in quite a very shocking manner.
 They protest very harshly to hitting and shouting.
 They will cry out like you’re trying to kill them.
 When you disapprove of something they do, simply say a firm ‘NO’ while maintaining eye contact.
 The dog will get it after a few tries.
 Even when it seems like you are not making much progress with your Siberian husky, do not get discouraged.